ax-va/Elastic-Stack-Recipes-Chen-Akadiri-2024/01--installing-elastic-stack/01-5--creating-and-setting-up-data-tiering.md

 $ cd /bin/elasticsearch-node-frozen/elasticsearch-8.15.1
 $ sudo -u <username> ./bin/elasticsearch --enrollment-token <enrollment_token>
 ```

+Notice:

+- For high availability and resilience, you'll need to deploy nodes on separate machines.
+- To fully leverage data tiers, matching infrastructure resources must be allocated for each tier.
+For instance, warm and cold tiers can use spinning disks rather than SSDs and have a larger RAM-to-disk ratio.

 ## How to set up data tiers on Elastic Cloud